nexwinds/nexdb/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a custom license by Nexwinds Solutions Lda - see the LICENSE.md file for details.
+The license permits private use and modification but has specific conditions for commercial use, distribution, and attribution.

 ## 🙏 Acknowledgements